Sky burial: Vajrayana iconography

-The tradition and custom of the jhator afforded Traditional Tibetan medicine and thangka iconography with a particular insight into the interior workings of the human body.
+The tradition and custom of the jhator afforded traditional Tibetan medicine and thangka iconography with a particular insight into the interior workings of the human body.
 Pieces of the human skeleton were employed in ritual tools such as the kapala (skullcup) and kangling (thigh-bone trumpet).

 The 'symbolic bone ornaments' (Sanskrit: aṣṭhiamudrā; Tibetan: rus pa'i rgyan phyag rgya) are also known as "mudra" or 'seals'.
 The Hevajra Tantra identifies the Symbolic Bone Ornaments with the Five Wisdoms and Jamgon Kongtrul in his commentary to the Hevajra Tantra explains this further.

 Setting

 A traditional jhator is performed in specified locations in Tibet (and surrounding areas traditionally occupied by Tibetans).
 Drigung Monastery is one of the three most important jhator sites.

 The procedure takes place on a large flat rock long used for the purpose.
 The charnel ground (durtro) is always higher than its surroundings.
 It may be very simple, consisting only of the flat rock, or it may be more elaborate, incorporating temples and stupa (chorten in Tibetan).

 Relatives may remain nearby during the jhator, possibly in a place where they cannot see it directly.
 The jhator usually takes place at dawn.

 The full jhator procedure (as described below) is elaborate and expensive.
-Those who cannot afford it simply place their deceased on a high rock where the body decomposes or is eaten by birds and animals.
+Those who cannot afford it simply place their deceased on a high rock where the body decomposes or is eaten by birds and other animals.

 In 2010, a prominent Tibetan incarnate lama, Metrul Tendzin Gyatso, visited the sky burial site near the Larung Gar Buddhist Institute in Sertar County, Sichuan, and was dismayed by its poor condition.
 With the stated goal of restoring dignity to the dead and creating a better environment for the vultures, the lama subsequently rebuilt and improved the platform where bodies are cut up, adding many statues and other carved features around it, and constructed a large parking lot for the convenience of visitors.

 Procedure

 Accounts from observers vary.
 The following description is assembled from multiple accounts by observers from the U.S. and Europe.
-References appear at the end.

 Participants

 Prior to the procedure, monks may chant mantra around the body and burn juniper incense – although ceremonial activities often take place on the preceding day.

 The work of disassembling of the body may be done by a monk, or, more commonly, by rogyapas ("body-breakers").
 All the eyewitness accounts remarked on the fact that the rogyapas did not perform their task with gravity or ceremony, but rather talked and laughed as during any other type of physical labor.
 According to Buddhist teaching, this makes it easier for the soul of the deceased to move on from the uncertain plane between life and death onto the next life.

-Some accounts refer to individuals who carry out sky burial rituals as a tokden which is Tibetan for 'sky burial master'.
+Some accounts refer to individuals who carry out sky burial rituals as a tokden which is Tibetan for 'master' of the process.
 While a Tokden has an important role in burial rites, they are often people of low social status and sometimes receive payment from the families of the deceased.